"Old West"Country's Best, July / August of 2010

 Along the banks of a southern Idaho river, a homeowner sought out to build a place where he could indulge his passion for fly-fishing and his family could soak up the isolated beauty of the 11,000-foot mountain peaks.
 But the breathtaking site east of Sun Valley demanded a get-away that wouldn’t clash with is pristine surroundings.
 The answer: a log home with carefully chosen detailing to give it a historical presence.

-“[The owners] wanted something that was very rustic and kind of old-fashioned,” says Matt Franklin, chief architect of M.T.N Architects in Meridian, Idaho.
+“[The owners] wanted something that was very rustic and kind of old-fashioned,” says Matt Franklin, chief architect of M.T.N Design in Meridian, Idaho.
 “All the forms of the building are pretty straightforward and simple.
 They wanted it to look like something that had been there for 100 years.”

 The two-story Idaho log home has a master suite on the main level, and two bedrooms and a roomy loft on the upper level.
 Downstairs, living and dining areas adjoin the kitchen, making a large open space.
 An angled bump-out, or prow, in the living/dining area offers dramatic views of the mountains and valley through two stories of glass.
 Outside, a porch that encircles the main level more than doubles the 2,243 square feet of living space, creating plenty of room to store firewood and fishing gear, as well as to relax under cover.